U.S. House passes symbolic vote to end Trump’s fentanyl-related tariffs on Canada

 In response to Trump’s stated concerns about fentanyl, Ottawa boosted border security measures, with more boots on the ground and drones in the air.
 Canadian police forces have widely promoted drug seizures in news releases.

-Brian Mast, a Republican from Florida, pointed to those drug seizures in Canada and Ottawa’s appointment of a “fentanyl czar” as evidence the problem is real.
+During debate in the House earlier Wednesday, Brian Mast, a Republican from Florida, pointed to those drug seizures in Canada and Ottawa’s appointment of a “fentanyl czar” as evidence the problem is real.
 He also said Canada hasn’t done enough to crack down on drugs.

 “Democrats don’t recognize that there is a crisis that it is killing thousands of Americans,” Mast said.